Dave Littlefield: Trading record

-Littlefield was criticized for trading players such as Jason Schmidt, Jason Kendall, Sean Casey, Aramis Ramírez, Chris Young, Gary Matthews, Jr., and Kenny Lofton for little or nothing in return.
+Littlefield had a reputation throughout MLB as a difficult trading partner, in that his demands during negotiations were often seen as grossly excessive.
 While small market teams thrive on trading established veterans for packages of talented minor leaguers, Littlefield repeatedly asked for lower-ceiling "Major League ready" prospects in return.
-As a result, when he left, the Pirates had a plethora of mid-to-late 20s, borderline Major Leaguers, and very few young, impact prospects within the system.
+As a result, the Pirates often had a plethora of mid-to-late 20s, borderline Major Leaguers, and very few young, impact prospects within the system.
 This strategy runs contrary to that of successful low-payroll teams like the A's, Twins, and Marlins.
+While avoiding minor league prospects from other teams, he would often trade away his own - many of whom would go on to thrive elsewhere - for veterans who were near the end of their careers, or were soon released.